ceph/ceph/doc/releases/mimic.rst

 Major Changes from Luminous
 ---------------------------

-- *Dashbaord*:
+- *Dashboard*:

-  * The dashboard has been reimplemented by and/or ported from openATTIC with significantly expanded functionality.
+  * The (read-only) Ceph manager dashboard introduced in Ceph Luminous has been replaced with a new implementation inspired by and derived from the `openATTIC <https://openattic.org>`_ Ceph management tool, providing a drop-in replacement offering a :ref:`number of additional management features <mgr-dashboard-overview>`.

 - *RADOS*: